nekifirus/cc-luhn-reagent/README.md

 lein figwheel
 ```

 Figwheel will automatically push cljs changes to the browser.
+Figweel will automatically run tests on every change.
 Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.

 ### REPL